 Officer Mike tapped his commanding officer on the shoulder.
 The outline of Peaks loomed ahead in the darkness, the wharf coming into sharp relief.
 From the wharf, a metal ramp angled down to the public safety float.
 “Lieutenant, we’re coming up on Peaks.”

 “I can see it on the screen.
 I’m heading for the public safety float.”
 Lieutenant Benton replied.

 “Sir, you’re coming in too fast.”

 A van pulled up on the wharf, its headlights bouncing off the water.
 We flew by Rick Callow’s scallop boat, E. Cosi, and Bobbi Emerson’s lobster boat, the Carrie Anne, nodding on their moorings.
-The Lieutenant pulled back ever so slightly on the throttle, his face still glued to the hypnotizing game being played out on the radar screen.
+The lieutenant pulled back ever so slightly on the throttle, his face still glued to the hypnotizing game being played out on the radar screen.

 Big John whispered in my ear, “Grab your stuff, NOW.
 This guy is a major jerk.”
 Two figures on the wharf emerged from the van and waved the Connolly off.
 We were coming in hot.
-Reflexively, I grabbed my backpack and scrambled after Mike and John outside the pilot house.
+Reflexively, I grabbed my backpack and satchel and scrambled after Mike and John outside the pilot house.
 For a moment I didn’t quite understand what Big John had in mind.
 Then he leaned into my ear and shouted, “When I count to three, jump onto the public safety float!”